JBarnden/SiaVid/README.md

 ### Acquirer
 * performAcquire(self, *args)
+* performAsyncAcquire(self, *args)
+* checkStatus()
 * acquire(self, *args)

+`performAcquire()` exists in the base Acquirer class, and calls the `acquire()` method in the same thread.
+This is the blocking version.

-`performAcquire()` exists in the base Acquirer class, and calls the `acquire()` method in a new thread, to allow for non-blocking acquisition.
-(TODO: Thread not yet implemented, will need some thought about how to handle returns to Pipeline from it)
+`performAsyncAcquire()` exists in the base Acquirer class, and calls the `acquire()` method in a new thread, to allow for non-blocking acquisition.
+The `checkStatus()` method should be polled for completion of asynchronous acquisition.

+`checkStatus()` exists in the base Acquirer class and returns the current status code of the plugin.

 `acquire()` should be implemented in each class that inherits from Acquirer to allow for some kind of acquisition specific to that class; for instance the `PassThroughAcquirer` makes a copy of the supplied file in the './tmp/' folder and returns the path of this new file.
+It should return data to be entered into the `rawData` dictionary and a return code (`0` is assumed if none is specified).

 ### DataMiner
 * buildCorpus(self, data)
+* buildAsyncCorpus(self, data)
+* checkStatus()
 * build(self, data)

+`buildCorpus()` exists in the base class and calls the `build()` method in the same thread.
+This is the blocking version.

-`buildCorpus()` exists in the base class and calls the `build()` method in a new thread, to allow for non-blocking acquisition.
-(TODO: Thread not yet implemented, will need some thought about how to handle returns to Pipeline from it)
+`buildAsyncCorpus()` exists in the base DataMiner class, and calls the `acquire()` method in a new thread, to allow for non-blocking acquisition.
+The `checkStatus()` method should be polled for completion of asynchronous acquisition.

+`checkStatus()` exists in the base DataMiner class and returns the current status code of the plugin.

 `build()` should be implemented in each class that inherits from DataMiner to allow for some kind of corpus processing specific to that class, for instance the `SRTTrieMiner` processes a .srt file into a list of `SRTChunk`s and a trie containing references to those chunks.
+It should return data to be entered into the `corpus` dictionary and a return code (`0` is assumed if none is specified).

 ### SearchEngine